SMB Finance Team Benchmarks

 Industry-Specific Considerations

-Manufacturing and Distribution: Inventory accounting, cost of goods sold, and job costing create complexity that often requires dedicated accounting staff.
+Inventory accounting, cost of goods sold, and job costing create complexity that often requires dedicated accounting staff A fractional CFO can help you navigate accounting services in this area.
 These companies typically need controllers earlier and may require specialized roles like cost accountants at larger sizes.

 Regional Variations in Finance Team Costs